 One of my FAVORITE holiday treats is this English toffee recipe.
 I love this stuff.
 My aunt made this for our family every year for Christmas.
 I looked forward to it every year!
 When I grew up and got a place of my own I asked her for the recipe so that I could start making it for gifts.

-My first batch of toffee 8 years ago was…gritty.
+My first batch of English toffee 8 years ago was…gritty.
 Eww.
 And soft.
 I was SO bummed!
 But I wasn’t going to give up.
 Making it is so much cheaper than buying it so I kept trying.
 And the second batch turned out great!

-Must use WOODEN spoon
+- You must use WOODEN spoon

-Use clean, dry pan for each new batch.
+- Use clean, dry pan for each new batch.

-Cook over high- medium/high.
+- Cook over high- medium/high.
 My stove is gas and tends to cook really hot, really fast.
 So I usually drop the heat to medium for my toffee, but in years past when I had a electric flat top stove, med-high worked best.